 The great swing trumpeter Buck Clayton made his reputation in the cut-throat jam sessions and all-night blues clubs of 1930s Kansas City.
 In later years, he kept the traditions of the great “blues shouters” alive by touring Europe and the UK with his own octet, along with such singers as Jimmy Rushing, Big Joe Turner and Jimmy Witherspoon.
 The Buck Clayton Legacy Band, formed in 2004 by bassist Alyn Shipton and saxophonist Matthias Seuffert to re-explore Clayton’s music, delves into that Kansas City Legacy.
 They turn their concerts into a speakeasy in the grand tradition of the Reno and Woodside Clubs immortalised by Count Basie.
-At the 2013 Cheltenham Jazz Festival, at Dame Cleo Laine’s Wavendon Garden Season, and at the 2015 Swansea Festival of Music and the Arts where they played for dancing, they were joined (to cover Buck’s arrangements for Jimmy Rushing and Joe Turner) by the celebrated American blues singer Michael Roach, himself a resident of Cheltenham, and a living repository of blues history.
-The band returned to Swansea with Michael in October 2016.
+At the 2013 Cheltenham Jazz Festival, at Dame Cleo Laine’s Wavendon Garden Season, and at both the 2015 and 2016 Swansea Festival of Music and the Arts where they played for dancing, they were joined (to cover Buck’s arrangements for Jimmy Rushing and Joe Turner) by the celebrated American blues singer Michael Roach, himself a resident of Cheltenham, and a living repository of blues history.

 The Band’s CD CLAYTONIA was launched on 1 July 2013.